AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 ### Create PDF from specified type step {#create-pdf-from-specified-type-step}

 Generate a PDF document from an input file.
-The input document can be relative to the payload, have an absolute path, or can be payload itself.
+The input document can be relative to the payload, have an absolute path, can be payload itself, or stored in a variable of Document data type.

 ### Create PDF from URL/HTML/ZIP step {#create-pdf-from-url-html-zip-step}